 - Cut ribs into serving size pieces.
 Place ribs bone side down on a rack in shallow roasting pan.
 Bake, uncovered, at 350° for 1 hour; drain.

 - In a saucepan, combine the brown sugar, cornstarch, celery salt and ginger.
-Combine the pineapple, water onion, vinegar, soy sauce, Worcestershire sauce, orange peel and hot pepper sauce.
+Combine the pineapple, water onion, vinegar, soy sauce, Worcestershire sauce, orange zest and hot pepper sauce.
 Gradually stir into brown sugar mixture.
 Bring to a boil; cook for 2 minutes or until thickened.
 Brush ribs with sauce.
 Bake 25-35 minutes longer or until meat is tender, basting with sauce several times.
-Yield: 2 servings.